DC’s Scheduling Law Could Have Been Worse

 Covered Employees & Businesses Under the Act

-Covered employees are defined as any employee who performs janitorial services, building maintenance services, or other services in and around a covered location to maintain the repair, cleanliness, and overall qualify of the covered location of place of business.
+Covered employees are defined as any employee who performs janitorial services, building maintenance services, or other services in and around a covered location to maintain the repair, cleanliness, and overall quality of the covered location of the place of business.

 Covered employers are any business who employs a covered employee.
 This includes individuals, company, corporation, business, or entity.

-Covered locations is any location that has a net office space of 350,000 square feet rentable space.
-These locations do not include health care facilities and subsidiaries.
+Covered locations are any location that has a net office space of 350,000 square feet of rentable space.
+These locations do not include healthcare facilities and subsidiaries.

 Minimum Hours Awarded to Employees

-That means that 80% of the total work hours must be given to full time employees.
+That means that 80% of the total work hours must be given to full-time employees.
 Those employees must be given a minimum of 30 hours a week of work.
-Part time employees must be given at least 20 hours a week of work that is scheduled with a minimum shift of 4 hours per night.
-Employers can only have up to 10 part time employees per covered location.
+Part-time employees must be given at least 20 hours a week of work that is scheduled for a minimum shift of 4 hours per night.
+Employers can only have up to 10 part-time employees per covered location.